 - Pour the chilled mixture into your ice cream machine and freeze according to the manufacturer’s instructions.

-- When it has finished churning, transfer to an airtight container, add the marshmallows and almonds and stir to combine.
+- When it has finished churning, transfer to a freezer-safe airtight container, add the marshmallows and almonds and stir to combine.
 Cover and freeze until ready to serve.
+Enjoy!

 Caron Yeaman says